Sixth Form Admissions

 Open Evening for Prospective Year 12 Students (for Entry September 2018)

-You are most welcome to attend our annual open evening on Thursday 2nd November 2017 (6.30-8.30pm).
+You are most welcome to attend our annual open evening on Thursday 1st November 2018 (with or without parents); classrooms will be open from 5.30 pm to 7.30 pm and the Headteacher will be speaking at 5.00 pm, 6.00 pm and 7.30 pm.
 This is an ideal opportunity to find out more about Sixth-Form life in general and the A Level courses in particular.
-Subject teachers and current Sixth-Form students will be happy to offer you advice and answer your questions, and there will be introductory presentations during the course of the evening for both current members of the SHSB Year 11 and for visiting students who may be considering joining us in September 2018.
+Subject teachers and current Sixth-Form students will be happy to offer you advice and answer your questions, and there will be introductory presentations during the course of the evening for both current members of the SHSB Year 11 and for visiting students who may be considering joining us in September 2019.

 Getting it right – take time to research